AND, OR and NOT are called Boolean operators.

 They help connect your keywords/phrases together and narrow down your search.

 In Library Search (and many databases), the AND, OR and NOT options are included within the advanced search screen.
-The results will group your phrases into brackets.
+You can also type them into the basic search box.

 You can use brackets (parentheses) to clarify the order of precedence when you have used multiple operators.
-You can find out more about grouping search terms in this way.
+You can find out more on the next page, or learn more about grouping search terms from our search platform provider.

 Searching with AND ensures that all search terms are present in your results.
-This is useful when you are searching for something specific.
+This is useful when you are searching for something specific, although in BCU Library Search, if you don't use any operators between words then it is assumed that you mean AND.

 If you want to buy lunch at the deli and ask for "sandwich" you could get any filling (or worse, all of them)!
 To narrow your choice down, you would naturally use the AND operator when you ask for what you want.